 Industry Analysis & Industry Trends

-Demand for cleaning services is generally strong and stable, and largely driven by business numbers and the outsourcing of cleaning services.
-Governments and businesses are increasingly outsourcing cleaning as they concentrate on their core activities and seek out cost efficiencies in operations.
-Further, a rise in demand for residential cleaning services is resulting from high- and dual-income households and the ageing of the population.
+Demand for cleaning services has generally been strong and stable, largely driven by business numbers and outsourcing trends.
+Governments and businesses have been increasingly outsourcing cleaning to concentrate on core activities and as a way of seeking out cost efficiencies.
+A rise in demand for residential cleaning services from high- and dual-income households and the ageing of the population has also aided the industry.
 Many in-home aged-care programs now offer cleaning services, particularly for disabled people.

-Industry clients are increasingly seeking to bundle cleaning, catering, security, maintenance and related services under a single, multi-service contract arrangement... purchase to read more
+Industry clients have been increasingly incorporating cleaning, catering, security, maintenance and related services into a single, multi-service contract arrangement... purchase to read more